How to Write a Conference Paper: A Guide for PhD Students

 Before you start writing your conference paper, you need to choose a relevant conference to submit it to.
-Sign up to pertinent mailing lists and keep an eye out for ‘Calls for Papers’.
+Sign up to pertinent mailing lists and keep an eye out for ‘Calls for Papers’ (CFPs).
 Look for conferences that align with your research area and consider factors such as location, dates, and submission deadlines.
+It’s also worth reviewing the conference’s previous programmes to see what kind of papers are typically accepted — this can help you tailor your topic and tone.

-2. Submit Your Abstract and Plan Your Paper
+2. Submit Your Abstract and Plan Your Conference Paper

 The abstract is the first thing that conference attendees will read: most of the time it can make or break your own attendance at the conference, so it’s important to make it compelling.
 Summarise your research question, methodology, results, and conclusions clearly and concisely.
 Make sure your abstract accurately reflects the content of your paper and entices readers to attend your presentation.